-By introducing a shred-all policy for company records that are no longer needed, businesses can stay one step-ahead of the threat of a potential data breach, as the destruction of confidential paperwork on a regular basis ensures that your critical records are gone before they have the chance to get into the wrong hands.
+By introducing a shred-all policy for company records that are no longer needed, businesses can stay one step ahead of the threat of security liability, as the destruction of confidential paperwork on a regular basis ensures that your critical records are gone before they have the chance to get into the wrong hands.

 Eliminate Human Error Considerations